 Her Husband and In-Laws Denounced Her

 "He wouldn't give me any money for my treatment.
 I am a housewife and have absolutely no source of income.
-I was dependent on him for survival.
-But since he showed me how less my life meant to him, I left him.
-Earning or not, we all have our dignity," said Suryakanta.
+I was dependent on him for survival but to him my life meant nothing," said Suryakanta.

 The only downside to this is the custody of her daughter.
 As Suryakanta has no source of income, her 7-year-daughter stays with her husband.
 At present, Suryakanta is staying at her mother's who is taking care of her entire treatment.
 Suryakanta wants to get better and make a better case for her daughter's custody.